nightscout/fda-presubmission/_sources/02-proposed-use.txt

 ++++++++++++++++++++
 The website url is typically shared with caregivers and interested parties.
-This allows multiple people to monitor a Dexcom user's glucose levels from concurrently from any internet connection.
+This allows multiple people to monitor a Dexcom user's glucose levels from any internet connection.
 Multiple redundant displays eliminates transcription error and raises the fidelity of communicating current therapy status.